 With ISLs between nodes in the same cluster, the ISLs are considered a single point of failure.
-This is illustrated in Figure 8 on page 60.
+This is illustrated in Figure 8.

 Figure 8.
 Fabric with ISL between nodes in a cluster

 If Link 1 or Link 2 fails, the cluster communication does not fail.